kprokofi/light-weight-face-anti-spoofing/README.md

 This script will cut faces tighter than it is in original dataset and get rid of some garbage crops.
 For running this script you need to activate OpenVINO™ environment.
 Refer to official documentation.

 You can use LCC FASD without doing this at all, but it seems to enhance performance, so I recommend doing this.
+Note that the new folder will be created and named as `<old name>cropped`.
+So to train or test model with cropped data, please, set path to that new folder, which will be located in the same directory as launched script.

 To train or evaluate on CASIA CEFA you just need to download it.
 Reader for this dataset supports not only RGB modality, but depth and IR too.
 Nevertheless, it's not the purpose of this project.

-Note that the new folder will be created and named as `<old name>cropped`.
-So to train or test model with cropped data, please, set path to that new folder, which will be located in the same directory as launched script.
+If you want to use your own data, the next steps should be done:
+1) prepare reader for your dataset.
+2) Import reader object to datasets/database.py file.
+Substitute `do_nothing` with your object in `external_reader=do_nothing` (35 line).
+3) in config, write any kwargs for train, val, test protocol.
+If you do not have test data, you can just add the same parameters as in val.
+Example: `external = dict(train=dict(data_root='...', mode='train', whatever=...), val=dict(data_root='...', mode='val', whatever=...), test=dict(...))`

+Now you are ready to launch training process!

 ### Configuration file
 The script for training and inference uses a configuration file.
 This is default [configuration file](./configs/config.py).
 You need to specify paths to datasets.
 Training pipeline supports following methods, which you can switch on and tune hyperparams while training:
+* **dataset** - this is indicator which dataset you will be using during training.
+Available options are 'celeba-spoof', 'LCC_FASD', 'Casia', 'multi_dataset', 'external'
+* **test_dataset** - this is indicator on which dataset you want to test.
+Options are the same as for dataset parameter
+* **external** - parameters for constructing external dataset reader.
+See Data Preparation section.
 * **scheduler** - scheduler for dropping learning rate
-* **img_norm_cfg** - parameters for data normilization
+* **img_norm_cfg** - parameters for data normalization
 * **data.sampler** - if it is True, then will be generated weights for `WeightedRandomSampler` object to uniform distribution of two classes
 * **RSC** - representation self challenging, applied before global average pooling. p, b - quantile and probability applying it on image in current batch
 * **aug** - advanced augmentation, appropriate value for type is 'cutmix' or 'mixup. lambda = BetaDistribution(alpha, beta), cutmix_prob - probability of applying cutmix on image.